Beatless7/beatless.github.io/index.md

 For more details see [GitHub Flavored Markdown](https://guides.github.com/features/mastering-markdown/).

-## from now on,I'd like to share more excited things.
+## From now on, I'd like to share more excited things.
-by the way,I prefer to acknowledge artificial intelligence ,more exactly,it's machine learning.Hope we can benifit from each other!
+By the way, I prefer to acknowledge artificial intelligence ,more exactly, it calls machine learning.Hope we can benifit from each other!